eradani-inc/ecc-template/README.md

 ##### 1. Download and extract source on IBM i

-Download the `ecc-template-3.3.x.zip` or `ecc-template-3.3.x.tar.gz` file to your PC then either FTP or SCP the file to the IBM i.
+Download the `ecc-template-x.x.x.zip` or `ecc-template-x.x.x.tar.gz` file to your PC then either FTP or SCP the file to the IBM i.
 Unzip or untar the package into the IFS directory in which you would like it to reside.

 ##### 2. Remove existing libraries